Lower School (TK–4th Grade)

 In Kindergarten, children develop new skills academically, socially, and emotionally.
 Hausner faculty and staff are there to encourage and guide this remarkable transformation.

 Each day begins with a morning meeting to set the stage for active and joyful learning.
 The Jewish calendar guides the curriculum and comes to life through song, vocabulary development, and creative expression through art.
-Children enjoy lots of physical activity and free, unstructured play.
+Children enjoy physical activity and free, unstructured play.

 Children begin the reading process and explore a wide selection of literature.
 Their natural curiosity lends itself to a stimulating STEM program that encourages students to investigate, experiment, gather and organize data, and draw conclusions based on their observations.
 In math, students set out on explorations that lay a foundation for more advanced mathematical development throughout their years at Hausner.

-Special highlights include:
+Special Highlights include:

 Ir Shalom (City of Peace)

-Martin Luther King Jr.
+Martin Luther King Jr. and Black History Month

 Students explore the Civil Rights leader in his historical context, while examining the reality of their lives today.